Duke Health has the experience and advanced technology to treat hard-to-reach skull base tumors.

 Cunningham and Duke neurosurgeon Ali Zomorodi, MD, removed Reedy’s tumor during a seven-hour surgery.
 The feeling in her face returned almost immediately.
 “I had been worried that the right side of my face might droop,” she says.
 “That was one of the possible risks Dr. Cunningham mentioned.
 But that didn’t happen.
 And the numbness went away two or three days after surgery.
 I still can hear only minimally out of my right ear, and that’s permanent.
 But, hey, I can live with that.”

 Although surgery was the right treatment for Reedy, in some cases observing the tumor closely may be the best option.
 “For some benign tumors, especially in older patients, we may watch and wait,” Cunningham has said.
-Medication to shrink the tumor can also be a common first step in treating skull base tumors, such as those on the pituitary gland.
+Medication to shrink the tumor can also be a common first step in treating skull base tumors, such as pituitary tumors.

 Reedy’s surgery at Duke Raleigh took place in the only biplane angiography (imaging) suite of its kind.
 The biplane angiography captures X-ray images from two different planes, or angles, allowing doctors a clear visualization of the area.
 Biplane technology procedures are less invasive and less risky than the traditional open approach, which often requires several large incisions.
 The endovascular surgical approach involves accessing the area through blood vessels starting in the groin.